 In short, no. Strategy is essential because it serves two core purposes: repeatability and scale.

-Strategy Is Repeatable
+Marketing Strategy Is Repeatable

 Strategy is reusable.
 It may require adjustment or modification, but having a strategy as a starting point makes it easier to replicate results.
 Without strategy, we have to re-invent the wheel every time we want to do something.
 A strategy gives us a template for where to start the next time a similar problem appears.